In the fourth instalment of his series exploring the UK Trans Euro Trail, JULIAN CHALLIS travels the byways and country lanes of Southern England

 Plain and simple

-The meandering route takes us along the byway that skirts within a few hundred metres of Stonehenge, so we stop for photos amid the small collection of ratty vans and tents of aging hippies.
-We eventually leave the plain at just after 1pm in time for a much-needed lunch and drink at the Barleycorn Inn at Collingbourne Kingston.
-With stomachs refuelled, we set off again, and having been going around in circles for the past three hours, it’s good to start heading east again.
+The meandering route takes us along the byway that skirts within a few hundred metres of Stonehenge, so we stop for photos amid the small collection of ratty vans and tents of ageing hippies.
+We eventually leave the plain at just after 1 pm in time for a much-needed lunch and drink at the Barleycorn Inn at Collingbourne Kingston.
+With stomachs refuelled, we set off again and having been going around in circles for the past three hours, it’s good to start heading east again.